 On December 22, 2021, the Company entered into a new credit agreement (the "Credit Agreement") with JPMorgan, in its capacity as administrative agent and collateral agent, and Texas Capital Bank, as joint lead arrangers and joint bookrunners, and the other loan parties party thereto.
-The Credit Agreement consists of a revolving credit facility with an available balance of \$125 million (the "Revolver Facility"), a term loan for \$125 million (the "Term Loan"), and the Credit

-Agreement also includes a \$125.0 million accordion feature which was exercised with the acquisition of WTI.
-In October 2022, the accordion feature was exercised at which point it was split into \$87.5 million worth of term loan and \$37.5 million of revolver.
+The Credit Agreement consists of two facilities.
+The first is a revolving credit facility with an available balance of \$125 million (the "Revolver Facility").
+The second is a term loan for \$125 million (the "Term Loan").
+In addition to the Term Loan and Revolver Facility, the Credit Agreement also includes a \$125 million accordion feature.
+In October 2022, the accordion feature was exercised with the acquisition of WTI at which point it was split into \$87.5 million worth of term loan and \$37.5 million of revolver.

-The facilities are "Term SOFR Loans" meaning loans bearing interest based upon the "Adjusted Term SOFR Rate".
-The Adjusted Term SOFR Rate is the Secured Overnight Financing Rate ("SOFR") at the date of election, plus 0.10%.
+Both facilities are "Term SOFR Loans" meaning loans bearing interest based upon the "Adjusted Term SOFR Rate".
+The Adjusted Term SOFR Rate is the Secured Overnight Financing Rate ("SOFR") at the date of election, plus 2.10%.
 The Company can elect one or three months for the Revolver Facility and three or six months for the Term Loan.
-Principal is contractually repaid at a rate of 1.25% on the term loan quarterly effective March 31, 2023.
+Principal for the Term Loan is contractually repaid at a rate of 1.25% on the term loan quarterly effective March 31, 2023.
 The Revolving Credit Facility has no contractual principal repayments until maturity, which is December 22, 2025 for both facilities.
 Certain P10 subsidiaries are encumbered by this debt agreement.

 The Credit Agreement contains affirmative and negative covenants typical of such financing transactions, and specific financial covenants which require P10 to maintain a minimum leverage ratio.
-As of December 31, 2022, P10 was in compliance with its financial covenants required under the facility.
-As of December 31, 2022, the balance drawn on the revolving credit facility is \$80.9 million and on the term loan, the balance is \$212.5 million.
-The balance as of December 31, 2021 was \$90.9 million and \$125.0 million, respectively.
+As of December 31, 2023, P10 was in compliance with its financial covenants required under the facility.
+For the years ended December 31, 2023, 2022, and 2021, \$20.4 million, \$8.4 million, and \$22.2 million of interest expense was incurred, respectively.